American Airlines Group: Attempts to block the merger

 On August 13, 2013, the United States Department of Justice, along with attorneys general from the District of Columbia, Arizona (headquarters of US Airways), Florida, Pennsylvania, Tennessee, Texas (headquarters of American Airlines), and Virginia filed a lawsuit seeking to block the merger, arguing that it would mean less competition and higher prices.
-American Airlines and US Airways both said that they would fight against the lawsuit and defend their merger.
-In early October 2013, the Attorney General of Texas quit the anti-trust lawsuit.
+American Airlines and US Airways both said that they would oppose the lawsuit and defend their merger.
+In early October 2013, the Attorney General of Texas rescinded the anti-trust lawsuit.

-The Department of Justice reached a settlement on November 12, 2013, requiring the merged airline to give up landing slots or gates in 7 major airports.
+The Department of Justice reached a settlement on November 12, 2013, requiring the merged airline to relinquish landing slots or gates in 7 major airports.
 Under the deal, the new American was required to sell 104 slots at Ronald Reagan Washington National Airport and 34 slots at LaGuardia Airport.
 It was also required to sell gates at O'Hare International Airport, Los Angeles International Airport, Logan International Airport, Dallas Love Field and Miami International Airport.
 Some of the slots were expected to be sold to low-cost carriers such as JetBlue and Southwest Airlines.

 A private antitrust suit, filed by a group of 40 passengers and travel agents, also sought to block the merger.
 American's bankruptcy court judge refused to enjoin the two airlines from merging, saying that the group did not demonstrate that the merger would irreparably harm them.
 The plaintiffs' lawyer appealed and was turned down at the U.S. District Court level and was further rebuffed at the Supreme Court after Justice Ruth Bader Ginsburg denied a stay request filed by him.